mturk/svcbatch/docs/building.md

 To build the SvcBatch using an already installed Visual Studio, you will need to open the Visual Studio native x64 command line tool.
 The rest is almost the same as with CMSC toolkit.

-Here is the example for Visual Studio 2012

-Inside the Start menu select Microsoft Visual Studio 2012 then click on Visual Studio Tools and click on
-Open `VC2012 x64 Native Tools Command Prompt`.

 If using Visual Studio 2017 or later, open command prompt and call `vcvars64.bat` from Visual Studio install location